-Net cash used in operating activities was approximately \$4.7 million for the three-month periods ended March 31, 2021 and 2020, respectively.
-For each period, a net loss of approximately \$5.0 million was partially offset by working capital adjustments due to the timing of receipts and payments in the ordinary course of business.
+Net cash used in operating activities was approximately \$5.5 million and \$7.8 million for the six-month periods ended June 30, 2021 and 2020, respectively.
+The decrease of approximately \$2.3 million was primarily due to a decrease in R&D expenses of approximately \$1.8 million and \$1.5 million of working capital adjustments due to the timing of receipts and payments in the ordinary course of business, partially offset by approximately \$0.8 million of higher general and administrative expenses.
 We expect that there will be an increase in cash used in operations during the remainder of 2021 due to higher research and development expenses as we continue to move our product candidates and delivery platform forward in their development cycles.